 - Register for Feedback Loops

 Feedback loops are one of the mechanisms by which the email industry attempts to make sure that users don’t receive email they do not want.
-By registering for feeback loops, marketers can use FBLs to remove bad leads from email lists, avoid their domains getting a reputation for spamming and landing on spam blacklists.
+By registering for feedback loops, marketers can use FBLs to remove bad leads from email lists, avoid their domains getting a reputation for spamming and landing on spam blocklists.
 They can also ensure mailbox providers don't send their messages right to the spam folder.
 Read more about feedback loops and how they work here.

-- Monitor IP Blacklists
+- Monitor IP Blocklists

 - Implement SPF (Sender Policy Framework) in your Outbound Mail Servers